 A credit bureau stores various information about Canadian credit users, most notably their credit reports, which contain histories of all their credit-related activities.
 There are two primary credit reporting agencies in Canada, Equifax and TransUnion.
 Each bureau holds a different copy of your credit report and credit score on file.

-If you’re a registered user, you’re entitled to one free copy of your credit report from either bureau per year.
-Additionally, there are many third-party companies, like Credit Karma or Borrowell that can provide you with a basic version of your report/score.
+If you’re a credit user, you can get a free copy of your credit report from either bureau.
+Additionally, there are many third-party companies, like Credit Karma or Borrowell that can provide you with a version of your report/score.

 Other parties can look at your credit too, such as: